 I'm no diva, but I've got one strong request: please arrange for the programs to take place in one set location during the day (or one location before lunch, another after lunch).

 Why?
 I've found that moving from classroom to classroom guarantees a lesser program.

 I've been visiting schools for 25 years now, and I've learned what makes for the most effective presentation.
-Your goal—and mine—is for the students to get the most out of the presentations, and for the PTO / school funds to go as far as possible.
+My goal—and yours—is for the students to get the most out of the presentations, and for the PTO / school funds to go as far as possible.

 What's the difference?

 • Moving from classroom to classroom is NOT simple.
 Even with a cart.
 Or plenty of helpers.

 These presentations are not "mobile storytelling."
 If I have to pack up all of my gear, move it to another site and unpack it, more time is required between sessions, meaning less valuable time spent with students.
 Furthermore, it's more disruptive to the classroom—attention is pulled away from the teacher the moment I enter the room and begin to set up, and while I'm packing up and out the door after the program.